org-trello/org-trello/README.md

 # Errors

-Here are the possible error messages you can have if trying to sync in bad condition:
+Here are the possible error messages you can have if trying to sync in bad conditions:

 - without setuping the consumer-key and the access-token:
 ```